ASTRO logo

 Facts for Kids

-Kyrgyz is a Turkic language of the Kipchak branch, mainly spoken in Kyrgyzstan, known for its unique sounds and rich cultural traditions.
+Kyrgyz is a Turkic language spoken in Kyrgyzstan, notable for its oral traditions and rich cultural heritage.

 main image